ibm-cloud-docs/Cloudant/api/design_documents.md

 ```
 {: codeblock}

-See the following example of a list function in pseudo-code:
+See the following example of a list function in pseudocode:

 ```javascript
 function (head, req) {